nickfargo/state/_includes/content/api/state/events.md

 When a state’s contents are altered, it emits a `mutate` event containing the changes made relative to its immediately prior condition.

-Listeners receive the contents of the `mutation` experienced by the state, the `delta` containing the contents displaced by the mutation, and a full expression of the state’s contents both `before` and `after` the mutation.
+Listeners receive the contents of the `mutation` experienced by the state, the `residue` containing the contents displaced by the mutation, and a full expression of the state’s contents both `before` and `after` the mutation.

 ###### See also